zedlopez/ifm/Examples/LakesideLiving.md

 For: Z-Machine

-Much of what follows is identical to "Lemonade" earlier; the new material begins at Part 2.
+Much of what follows is identical to [Lemonade] earlier; the new material begins at Part 2.